adamniedzielski/cli-nerd.com/_posts/2015-07-30-the-reason-im-building-this-devblog.markdown

 comments: true
 ---

-A couple of days ago, I stumbled over the following question:

-> What have you done to make the world a better place?
+A couple of days ago, I stumbled over the question: "What have you done to make the world a better place?"

 This is a simple question.
 It’s only a couple of words.
 You don’t need to be incredibly creative or spend hours reasoning about ethics; answering it should be as straightforward as jotting down a bullet point list.